gabrielrsantana/gabrielrsantana/README.md

-- 👋 Hi, I’m Gabriel Santana
+👋 Hi, I’m Gabriel Santana

-- 👀 I’m interested in ...Programming languages such as HTML, CSS,javaScript,Node.js , react, Python, Django, C#, etc
+👨‍💻 I’m passionate about software development and always exploring new technologies

+🧠 Currently working with Java (Spring) and Angular, focused on building scalable web applications

-- 🌱 I’m currently working with Angular and Java using Spring.
-CI/CD with Bamboo and SonarQube for code improvement.
-And Docker.
+🚀 Experience with DevOps practices, using Bamboo for CI/CD, SonarQube for code quality, and Docker for containerization

-- 💞️ I’m looking to collaborate on ...
+🤝 Open to collaborating on projects related to Java, Angular, or DevOps

-- 📫 How to reach me gabriel.rsantana@hotmail.com
+📫 You can reach me at:
+📧 gabriel.rsantana@hotmail.com
-                      instagram: @skydivergabriel
+📸 Instagram: @skydivergabriel

 <!---
 gabrielrsantana/gabrielrsantana is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.